 The College provides Long-Term Disability Insurance through Mutual of Omaha Insurance.
 Temporary or visiting faculty are not eligible to participate in this benefit plan.
 Eligibility for members of the Faculty on academic year appointments begins on the preceding July 1; for members of the Faculty not on academic year appointments, eligibility begins on the first day of the month coinciding with or next following the first day of employment.
 The College pays the cost of the insurance.
 Income replacement benefits and retirement plan contributions begin after six months of total disability and continue during disability until full social security retirement age.
 The income benefits from this plan, including any other disability income benefits payable, are equal to 60% of the monthly base salary at the commencement of the period of continuous long-term disability but are no more than \$15,000 monthly.
 If continuous total disability commences after an individual's sixtieth birthday, the duration of the benefits may be limited depending on one's age at the time of disability.
-[78-21, Rev. 1986, 1989, 1993, 1999, 2004, 2005, 2007, 2008, 2010, 2011, 2012, 2013.
-2014, 2015, 2016] [Revised per Provost at request of Associate Director of Human Resources/Benefits]
+[78-21, Rev. 1986, 1989, 1993, 1999, 2004, 2005, 2007, 2008, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2019]